thegrumpys/odop/docs/Help/gettingStarted.md

 The ODOP software expects to start from an existing design.
 More information on this point is available at [Default Designs](./defaultDesigns).

-A user account with associated username and password is required to access the ODOP software.
+While a user account is not required to access the ODOP software, an account with associated username and password is necessary to save designs into the cloud-based ODOP "Design Library".
 See: [User Accounts](../About/userAccounts) for details on how to obtain an account.